Virtual-Coffee/virtualcoffee.io/README.md

 ![](VirtualCoffee.png)

+## Local Development

-<h2 id="local-development">Steps to run the site locally for development or curiosity</h2>
+Steps to run the site locally for development or curiosity

 ### 1. Fork and clone the repsitory